PGY1 pharmacy residency program

 The resident will gain proficiency in comprehensive medication management and chronic disease state management through direct patient care experiences.
 Activities include evaluating drug regimens for efficacy, adherence, and adverse effects, making appropriate adjustments in the medication regimen, and ordering necessary laboratory tests.

-In formulary management, the resident will participate in adjudicating prior authorization drug requests (PADR), completing a formulary tool-related project, and completing a medication use evaluation.
+This is a 4-week rotation where the resident will participate in adjudicating prior authorization drug requests (PADR), completing a formulary tool-related project, and completing a medication use evaluation.
 The goal of these projects is to facilitate improvements to the health care system medication use process.

 Geriatrics - required